 O’Keefe was inducted into the 2017 University Of Arkansas Hall Of Honor and into the 2016 Arkansas Golf of Fame, the Arkansas State Golf Association (ASGA) announced on Feb.
 1, 2016.

-In his four seasons, O’Keefe has carried the Jaguars to three NCAA regional appearances and won three straight Mid-Eastern Athletic Conference Championships.
+In his five seasons, O’Keefe has carried the Jaguars to four NCAA regional appearances and won four straight Mid-Eastern Athletic Conference Championships.

 In his third season with the Jags in 2015-16, Augusta earned a No. 29 national ranking.
 Augusta finished top 10 in all 13 events on the season and missed a trip to the NCAA Championship by two strokes.
 The team won the NC State Wolfpack and the MEAC Championship to earn their 20th bid to the NCAA Regional.